edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 RemoteModuleEvents and filter by the id and RemoteModuleLoaded event.
 See subscribeToEvents method at advanced-ng16\shell\src\micro-frontends\checkout\checkout.loaded-via-directive.component.ts for an example.

+Note that the callback can return Promise<void> or void and here we use the void return type

+This directive can be used to load standalone, non-standalone/module, web component etc because the loadRemoteModuleCallback let's you do whatever code you want

 ### remoteModuleGuard

 ### remoteModuleResolver